AccelerationNet/adwcodebase.net/README.md

 * `/t:Analyze` - builds everything and runs static analysis
 * `/t:Jenkins` - builds everything, runs tests, runs static analysis
 * `/t:Docs` - make the docs

+To publish to nuget, you must have `dotnet-config` checked out in the parent folder of this file.
+That private repo has the various keys needed to compile strongly-named assemblies and upload to nuget.

 * `/t:package /p:LibToPackage=X` - make a nuget package ready to
    be uploaded
 * `/t:push /p:LibToPackage=X` - upload a nuget package, depends on